 Another option: Even if the author has a limited budget for influencer marketing, are they willing to do something else to provide added value, like donate to charity?
 Or, would the author be willing to re-share our content with their audience to promote you in return?

 So, the answer to the question “Can Bookstagrammers make money?” is YES!
-While I can’t possibly include every detail or important point here, I hope these ideas got your creative juices flowing to get paid from your Instagram.
+While I can’t possibly include every detail or important point here, I hope you found helpful ideas on how to make money from Bookstagram.

 Remember, this all takes time and effort, and it is NOT a “get rich quick” scheme, but so does running a Bookstagram without getting paid.
 I think for most people this is a matter of hopefully getting some extra cash and not a total life changer.
 And it’s a marathon, not a sprint.